Common causes of bad breath in kids

 Frequently Asked Questions

-Can cavities cause bad breath?
+Can cavities cause bad breath in kids?

-Will mouthwash fix bad breath in kids?
+Is bad breath in the morning normal for kids?